Simple to prepare, this tri-color pasta salad is the best ever! The creamy dressing, with a hint of pesto, is so flavorful and delicious!

 This salad easily makes it onto the Best Side Dishes list.
 Easily.

-Tri-Color Pasta Salad
+FAQs for Tri-Color Pasta Salad

 - 12-ounce package tri-color rotini pasta, cooked and drained